Q. What is a Lie Detector Test?

 This is one of the most frequently asked questions we get.
 The price of a polygraph test is not dependent on the amount of questions you want the subject to be asked, and here’s why.

 A lie detector test will become ineffective if too many questions, or too many different questions, are asked.
 When you see a tv show in which the examiner asks question after question after question, you should know that the show is for entertainment purposes – the results will not be accurate.
+Equally in asking one question, the same process, focus and procedure must be taken.
+If a company offers you a cheaper price for 1 question then please verify their credentials.

 Let me explain this further; a polygraph test should only ever be used to gain the truth about one issue.
 Only one.
 Each question should be regarding the specific issue.
 This way, if the subject answers dishonestly on any of the questions he will fail the entire test because all the questions are related to that one, single issue.